yhur/ConfigPortal8266/README.md

 # Config Portal

-With this library, the developer can create a WiFi ESP8266 device which provides with the Captive Portal if not configured, where the user can enter the configuration information and save to the ESP8266 flash filesystem.
+With this library, the developer can create a WiFi ESP8266 device which
+1. provides with the Captive Portal if not configured, where the user can enter the configuration information such as SSID/password, and save to the ESP8266 flash filesystem.
+2. boot with the stored SSID/password and other programmed information if configured already.

-On next and following boot, the stored information will used to set up the WiFi connection and other settings for the device.
+3. connects to the WiFi and run the loop function

+# How to use the ConfigPortal8266
+You can create a PlatformIO project with the example directory and modify the src/main.cpp for your purpose and build it.

+## src/main.cpp
 The following code is the example to use the library.
 ```c
 #include <Arduino.h>